 Sonic Adventure 2: Battle was the first Sonic game for the GameCube, as well as the first official Sonic game on a Nintendo console.
-A port of Sonic Adventure 2, it stayed true to its predecessor while providing new features such as two-player mode and, for the most part, upgraded graphics.
+It's merely a port of Sonic Adventure 2, which stays true to its predecessor while providing new features such as two-player mode and, for the most part, upgraded graphics.
 One thing it didn't fix was the cut-off dialogue.

 Using the (NTSC) Action Replay code 80U8-7RHQ-W728R H2E9-MAE2-U5PEE, one can access a test level.
 It contains several features including slope tests, pits, doorway/roll tests, an interactive test object, and a grinding rail.

 However, there is a way to access this level in-game without any hacking as well, as can be seen in this video.

 The (NTSC) Action Replay code 9E7F-943M-6ACEJ QTG9-MTTU-ABNMK lets you access a debug mode that, when triggered, displays debug info on the bottom portion of the screen.

 The files for the original intro event from the Dreamcast version (e350) can still be found unused in the game's event directory.
 The scene can be accessed from Event Test in the debug menu, but doesn't play.
 This event also goes unused in the 2012 version.
 Instead, a prerendered video of the scene is used.

 The reason for this is that it uses a different base address, as well as being in an outdated format (It has motion data in the main event file, rather than a separately named "e350motion.bin").
 The event can be made playable by correcting these issues, but the animation is broken because its motion data only has half the number of frames as the original.

 Accessing the textures for the scene reveals that they're slightly different to the ones used in the original game: